marcriera/ddgo-controller-docs/content/adapters/cheats/_index.md

 These cheat codes have become possible after disassembling and inspecting each game with [Ghidra](https://ghidra-sre.org/) and the [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) plugin.
 The format of cheat codes is described [here](https://github.com/root670/CheatDevicePS2/wiki/Code-Types).

 Here you can find a commented version of the cheat code for ***Densha de GO!
 Professional 2 (Taito Best)***.
 Input data is copied to 0xFE000 (two bytes for button data and one byte for D-pad data) before processing.
+Simulated controller data is first written to 0xFE004 before being copied all at once to the final location in memory where the game expects USB input data.

 ```
 202D3CAC 00000000 // By default, set number of connected USB devices to 0
-D02DBA32 58010001 // If there's a controller connected to P2, run the following 0x58 lines (everything)
+D02DBA32 5A010001 // If there's a controller connected to P2, run the following 0x5A lines (everything)
 502DB9C2 00000002 // Copy button data to 0xFE000
 000FE000 00000000
-D00FE000 55400050 // If the controller in P2 has UP+DOWN pressed, run the following 0x55 lines (everything)
+D00FE000 57400050 // If the controller in P2 has UP+DOWN pressed, run the following 0x57 lines (everything)
 203790F0 40000202 // Set USB controller model to Type 2
 202D3CAC 00000001 // Set number of connected USB devices to 1